AyushSharma97666/Data_Analytics/README.md

 - concated these 2020_Q1 with previous dataframe
 - created new column with trip_time from start and end time
 - created new column with day of week from star_time column
+- saved all last 12 months data in one csv file

 ## An